 In your application, you must specify the type of trademark you want to register and also the nature of the item you want to protect.
 In Panama, you can apply for a trademark for any of the following classes of items:

 - Names, words, and slogans

 - Scents and smells

-Each trademark to be registered in Panama is governed by the Nice classification, established by the Nice arrangement of 1957 that obeys regulations protecting brands, products and services.
+All trademarks registered in Panama follow the rules of the Nice classification, established by the Nice arrangement of 1957, which outlines a series of regulations that protect brands, products, and services.

-To register your trademark, you’ll need to do the following:
+To register your trademark in Panama, you will need to do the following:

 - Appoint a power of attorney